fultonj/ocs/README.md

 Use [run.sh](run.sh) to do the following with Ansible roles

-- install crc
+- install code ready containers with [roles/crc](roles/crc)
-- install ocs
+- install ocs (tbd)
-- create pools and cephx key on ocs
+- create pools and cephx key on ocs (tbd)
-- create app in namespace which uses rbd from previous step
+- create app in namespace which uses rbd from previous step (tbd)